julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 Don’t let modern aesthetics rob your rituals of their teeth.
 Pick herbs that **meant something**.
 Burn them like you mean it.

-**If you work with smoke, keep notes — which herbs respond, which resist, and which remember you.**
+**If you work with smoke, keep notes: which herbs respond, which resist, and which remember you.**

 And always ask: who’s watching and what are you clearing space for?